Why Family Patterns Repeat Across Generations

 • relationship patterns

-• fear-based behaviors
+• fear-based responses

 More often they continue through: